Air Canada forecasts higher first quarter earnings as traffic rises

 The company now expects first-quarter earnings to be in line with last year's level.

-The company reported a higher revenue per available seat mile (RASM), as well as a better expense per available seat mile (CASM) in the first quarter.
+The company also reported a higher revenue per available seat mile (RASM), as well as a better expense per available seat mile (CASM).

-The country's largest carrier said it expects first-quarter system available seat mile (ASM) capacity growth of 3.8 percent from last year, which it earlier forecast at the lower end of the range of 3.5 to 4.5 percent increase.

-Air Canada now expects first-quarter adjusted CASM to decrease in the range of 2 to 2.5 percent in the first quarter, compared to the 1 to 2.0 percent decrease projected earlier.